5 ACRE COUNTRY ESTATE NEAR HISTORIC LEWISBURG, WV 24901

 Telephone: Frontier landline is available

-Internet: High speed Frontier DLS is in place
+Internet: High-speed Frontier DLS is in place

-Cellphone Coverage: Average depending upon carrier
+Cellphone Coverage: Average, depending upon the carrier

 ACCESS/FRONTAGE